Caring for Your Puppy - Puppy Care Advice from Flat-Coats.co.uk

 The puppy will be used to living in his or her pack from even a few weeks old.
 When you take ownership of your puppy, usually from 8 weeks old, they will miss the pack and look to you for pack leadership.

-The best advice is to heed any advice from the breeder.
-Most will give you a diet and information sheet - please do follow this, as it will provide the puppy with some stability and help settle it to its new surroundings and new family.
+The best caring for your puppy advice is to heed any advice from the breeder.
+Most will give you a diet and puppy care advice information sheet - please do follow this, as it will provide the puppy with some stability and help settle it to its new surroundings and new family.
 You should also ensure you have the signed certificate of pedigree, especially if you intend to exhibit the dog in shows.

 Most puppies will need to eat four or five small meals a day.
 At six months you should reduce this down to two meals a day, then at a year old the dog should need just one meal a day.
 However, some owners prefer to give their dog two meals a day.
 We give Lucy her big meal in the morning and then she gets a wee treat of a biscuit or doggie chocolate drops in the evening after her nightly brush and groom.